Kilichbek/artemis-m2-transformer/README.md

-# ArtEmis Neural Speaker M²: Meshed-Memory Transformer (official implementation)
+# ArtEmis Speaker Tools B
-This repo contains some neural speakers mentioned in the paper [2].
-The original repository for M2-Transformers is [here](https://github.com/aimagelab/meshed-memory-transformer).
+This repo contains following things related to [2]:
+1. User Interfaces used in human studies for MTurk Experiments
+2. Evaluation Tools
+3. Neural Speakers (nearest neighbor baseline, basic & grounded versions of M2 transformers)

 ## Data preparation
 Please, prepare annotations and detection features files for the ArtEmis dataset to run the code: